Help Turtles In Autumn

-The following are 'TURTLE' related notes we have assembled with an emphasis on 'Helping Ontario's Turtles' during the final weeks of summer and into the fall.
-It is our hope you find this resource useful and informative this turtle season and thereafter.
+The following are notes we have assembled with an emphasis on 'Helping Ontario's Turtles' during the final weeks of summer and into the fall.
+We hope you find this resource useful and informative this turtle season.

 (1) HATCHLINGS ARRIVE